 MFS Growth Fund

-The MFS Growth Fund Class A (MFEGX) invests “primarily in equity securities.
-Equity securities include common stocks, preferred stocks, securities convertible into stocks, equity interests in real estate investment trusts [REITs], and depositary receipts for such securities.”
+The MFS Growth Fund – Class A (MFEGX) “invests the fund’s assets primarily in equity securities.
+Equity securities include common stocks, preferred stocks, securities convertible into stocks, equity interests in real estate investment trusts (or REITs), and depositary receipts for such securities.”

-The fund has a large-capitalization focus.
-Managers adopt a bottom-up approach while selecting securities for the portfolio and liquidating stocks.
-They invest in companies they believe have above-average earnings growth potential.
+The fund has a large-cap focus.
+Managers adopt a bottom-up approach while selecting securities for the portfolio as well as while liquidating stocks.
+They invest in those companies that, according to them, have above-average earnings growth potential.

-For this analysis, we’ll be considering MFEGX’s holdings as of February 2016, as that is the fund’s latest available sectoral breakdown.
-The fund’s holdings post-February reflect valuation-driven changes to its portfolio, not its actual holdings.
+For this analysis, we will be considering holdings as of November 2015, as that is when the fund most recently declared its sectoral breakdown.
+The holdings after November reflect the valuation-driven changes to the portfolio, not the actual holding.

-The information technology, consumer discretionary, healthcare, and consumer staples sectors form the core of MFEGX.
-While the top two sectors form over half of the fund’s assets, the four sectors combined account for 83% of its portfolio.
-The fund is not invested in the telecommunications services or utilities sectors.
+The information technology, consumer discretionary, and healthcare sectors form the core of the MFEGX and are the top three sectors in the portfolio, in that order.
+Combined, these three sectors form 72% of the fund’s assets.
+The fund does not invest in the telecom services and utilities sectors.

-How has the fund’s portfolio positioning impacted its returns in 1Q16?
+How has the fund’s portfolio positioning impacted its returns in 2015?
 Let’s look at that in the next article.